 Understanding Business Liabilities

 Liabilities are debts that a company owes to another business, organization, vendor, employee, or government agency.
-Unless you’re running a complete cash business, your company probably has liabilities.
+Unless you’re running an entirely cash-based business, your company probably has liabilities.
 The most common types of liabilities are accounts payable and loans payable.

-Liabilities make purchasing items for your business easier, since they allow you to acquire goods and services without paying for them right away.
-They also help you finance your company.
-A small business loan, for instance, is a liability that can help you grow your business.
+Liabilities can make purchasing items for your business easier because they allow you to acquire goods and services without paying for them right away.
+They may also help you finance your company.
+For example, a small business loan is a liability that can help you grow your business.
 As you pay off the loan, you can use the borrowed money to improve and expand your business and increase profits.

 Too much of a good thing (in this case, debt), however, can spell trouble for a small business.
 A proper balance of liabilities and equity provides a strong foundation for a company.
 Here’s a closer look at business liabilities and how they work.